SpenceKonde/megaTinyCore/megaavr/libraries/Event/README.md

 More information about the Event system and how it works can be found in the [Microchip Application Note AN2451](http://ww1.microchip.com/downloads/en/AppNotes/DS00002451B.pdf) and in the [megaAVR-0 family data sheet](http://ww1.microchip.com/downloads/en/DeviceDoc/megaAVR0-series-Family-Data-Sheet-DS40002015B.pdf).

+## Library usability issues
+We are aware that the library currently lacks any facility to convert between generator and user constants that this library uses and either Arduino pin numbers, or port letters and bit positions.
+This deficiency compromises the usefulness of this library, and prevents writing portable code, which is the reason for the existence of this library in the first place.
+The interface presented below may undergo moderate to drastic changes in order to provide a more useful abstraction.
+See [issue #480](https://github.com/SpenceKonde/megaTinyCore/issues/480)

 ## Level vs. Pulse events
 There are two types of events - a "pulse" interrupt, which lasts for the duration of a single clock cycle (either `CLK_PER` or a relevant (slower) clock - for example, the USART XCK generator provides a pulse event which lasts one XCK period, whuich is far slower than CLK_PER)q1                                                                                                               , or a "level" interrupt which lasts for the duration of some condition.
 Often for a given even generator or user only one or the other makes sense.
 Less often, for some reason or another, you may need a level event, but all you have is a pulse event - or the other way around.
 A[CCL module (Logic.h)](../Logic/README.md) event between the two at the cost of the logic module and one event channel.
 In the case of timer WO (PWM) channels, the CCL already has level inputs to match the pulse inputs that the event system can get on compare match.
 Many of the pulse interrupts are generated at the same moment that interrupt flags get set - except that where an interrupt bit sticks around until serviced, the pulse bit is present generally for only a single clock cycle (meaning they are only *usable* for triggering other event system things or peripherals. s can be (they often let you do similar things faster with less CPU involvement, too), but unlike interrupts, they won't stick around until you explicitly clear them